MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 The February 25 update (app versions XXX and solution version XXX) includes the following new features:

-- **Anchor your guides by using QR codes.** You can print QR codes in various sizes and embed links in QR codes to specific guides or steps.
+- **Anchor your guides by using QR codes.** Now you can use QR code anchors in addition to circular code anchors (previously known as "printed anchors") and holographic anchors (previously known as "digital anchors") to anchor your guides.
+You can print QR codes in various sizes and embed links in QR codes to specific guides or steps.
 Use your own QR code or use a QR code available through the Anchor wizard.

 - **Copy links to a guide or step.** Share the link with a team member, make the link available from another app, or embed it in a QR code so the operator can open a guide or step directly from HoloLens.